xmlking/micro-apps/apps/greeting-service/README.md

 You can run your application in dev mode that enables live coding using:
 ```
-gradle :apps:greeting-quarkus:quarkusDev
+gradle :apps:greeting-service:quarkusDev
 # You can also run a Quarkus application in debug mode with a suspended JVM using:
-gradle :apps:greeting-quarkus:quarkusDev -Dsuspend -Ddebug
+gradle :apps:greeting-service:quarkusDev -Dsuspend -Ddebug
 # Then, attach your debugger to localhost:5005.
 ```
 > In development mode, Quarkus starts by default with debug mode enabled, listening to port 5005 without suspending the JVM.

 ## Packaging and running the application

-The application can be packaged using `gradle :apps:greeting-quarkus:quarkusBuild`.
+The application can be packaged using `gradle :apps:greeting-service:quarkusBuild`.
-It produces the `greeting-quarkus-0.1.0-runner.jar` file in the `build` directory.
+It produces the `greeting-service-0.1.0-runner.jar` file in the `build` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/lib` directory.

-The application is now runnable using `java -jar build/greeting-quarkus-0.1.0-runner.jar`.
+The application is now runnable using `java -jar build/greeting-service-0.1.0-runner.jar`.

 If you want to build an _über-jar_, just add the `--uber-jar` option to the command line:
 ```
-gradle :apps:greeting-quarkus:quarkusBuild --uber-jar
+gradle :apps:greeting-service:quarkusBuild --uber-jar
 ```

 ## Creating a native executable

-You can create a native executable using: `gradle :apps:greeting-quarkus:buildNative`.
+You can create a native executable using: `gradle :apps:greeting-service:buildNative`.

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `gradle :apps:greeting-quarkus:buildNative --docker-build=true`.
+Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `gradle :apps:greeting-service:buildNative --docker-build=true`.

-You can then execute your native executable with: `./apps/greeting-quarkus/build/greeting-quarkus-1.6.1-SNAPSHOT-runner`
+You can then execute your native executable with: `./apps/greeting-service/build/greeting-service-1.6.1-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling#building-a-native-executable.